 You wipe the last station.
 The diffuser's cooling.
 The blinds are down.

 You walk home knowing what today earned.
-Tuesday's roster is built on the heatmap.
-The Olaplex price hike has a re-quote in your calendar for Monday.
+Tuesday's a question with an answer.
+Saturday's roster is built on what last Saturday actually did.
 Your accountant still files the books — but you stopped waiting on her to find out how the salon is doing.

 That's the whole thing.

 Not a replacement for your accountant — keep her.
 A replacement for the silence between her reports.
-The numbers a salon actually runs on: services done, chair utilization, retail attach rate, tips — and one number on top: did today pay.
+The numbers a salon actually runs on: today's revenue, today's variable costs, today's slice of rent — and one number on top: did today pay.

 Four interactions a day.
 Under a minute combined.
 Built to survive a 10-hour Saturday with scissors in one hand and a phone in the other.

 Five honest alternatives.
 They all do something useful.
-None of them gives you today's chair revenue net of color, products and a fair slice of rent, tonight.
+None of them gives you today's EBIT, tonight.
+That's the gap nouz fills.

 Your accountant still files your books. nouz fills the silence between her reports.